The Terrorist (1998 film)

-The Terrorist is a 1999 Indian Tamil-language film directed by Santosh Sivan.
+The Terrorist is an Indian Tamil-language film directed by Santosh Sivan.
 The film portrays a period in the life of a 19-year-old woman, Malli, sent to assassinate a leader in South Asia through a suicide bombing.
 It stars Ayesha Dharker.
-Released in 1999, the film was shot in 15 days, with natural lighting, on a shoestring budget of ₹25 lakh (worth ₹2.2 crore in 2021 prices).
+The film was shot in 15 days, with natural lighting, on a shoestring budget of ₹25 lakh (worth ₹2.2 crore in 2021 prices).

 The film won a number of awards at international film festivals.
 Actor John Malkovich first saw the film at the 1998 Cairo International Film Festival and subsequently adopted the film as a kind of post-facto executive producer.
 Critic Roger Ebert has included the film in his series of "Great Movies" reviews.

 Plot

 The movie focuses on a 19-year-old woman named Malli (based on Kalaivani Rajaratnam), who joined a terrorist organisation at a very young age after her brother was killed in the cause.
 She volunteers herself to become a suicide bomber in an assassination mission.
 As the plot moves forward, she discovers the importance of human life, after realising she is pregnant.
 This causes Malli to question her determination to complete the mission.